stefanrieken/pasta/README.md

 - Sporting up to 16 layers of tile/sprite/character maps,
 - Each with its own palette of 4 colors (or 3 colors plus transparency) out of a system wide 16-color pallete.

+## For the rp2040 / Thumby
+Plain Pasta should work on the rp2040 once a build target is set up.

+Tricolore may be a sweet match for TinyCircuit's Thumby Color, but a port is not presently started.

+Instead, Pasta **Bianco** was whipped up to serve the original Thumby.
+It requires a copy of the Pico SDK with the TinyUSB submodule to be found next to the Pasta folder.

+Type 'make rp2040' to make the executables, then copy 'bianco.uf2' to your Thumby.
+Alongside a 'ready' message on the Thumby screen, You should now be able to contact your Thumby over serial.
+From here, press enter to initiate the the Pasta REPL, where you can also copy / paste any relevant samples.

 ## Status
 Having had experience with similar recipes, Pasta was cooked up on a whim, but is already starting to feel close to _al dente_, especially when considering